cbg-ethz/V-pipe/docs/README.md

 # do something
 cd ../..
 ```
 Of course you don't necessarily need to do that.
-You can simply remainin the working directory.
+You can simply remain in the working directory.

 When editing files like `config.yaml`, you can use your favorite editor (`vim`, `emacs`, `nano`, [butterflies](https://xkcd.com/378/), etc.).
-By default our tutorial use heredocs to make it easier to copy-paste the blocks into bash:
+By default our tutorials use a [_heredoc_](https://en.wikipedia.org/wiki/Here_document) to make it easier to copy-paste the blocks into bash:

 ```bash
 cat > config.yaml <<EOF